Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 I spent 40 minutes in class rewriting code to create an option for the Whitespace code to be written with T, S, and L/N. I also rewrote our test cases in this version of the code for testing.

+### 2025-06-02 - Writing README/reorganizing presentation
+I spent 40 minutes in class writing explanations for our new test cases in the README.
+In addition, I worked with my group to rearrange our presentation and go into more detail for our testing segments.